eliza411/testkitchen/slides/slides.rst

 #.
 Height: 140
 #.
 Click the Add effect button

-Step 3: Create the galleries
+Part 3: Create the galleries
 ****************************

 Views delivers extraordinary power to the non-programmer, and the price is a densely-packed interface.
 We describe the steps below, but there's a place where the screen cast is worth a thousand words!